-User-focused redesign to help put the focus on patients
+User-focused redesign to put the focus on patients

-Our approach to our phase of the project followed four main steps: discovery and background research, user research and testing, UX design, and UX verification through user testing.
-The stakeholders had expressed that the site needed a new look and feel and that it needed a new patient-focused lens.
-Findings uncovered in our initial review of the website brought up the following questions about user experience:
+The stakeholders felt the site needed a new look and feel and that it needed a new patient-focused lens.
+Findings uncovered in our initial review of the website brought up the following questions:

 - Do users understand where services and location information can be found on the website?